| |

 Crockpot Stuffing Recipe

-12. Check the bread mixture half way through the cook and add more stock if needed.
+12. Stir halfway through cooking and add more broth if needed.

 Crockpot Stuffing Recipe

-• Add cooked Italian sausage to make a crockpot sausage stuffing.
+• Add cooked Italian sausage for a hearty crockpot sausage stuffing.

-• Add fresh mushrooms or diced apples to the mix.
+• Toss in fresh cranberries or diced apples for sweetness.

 Crockpot Stuffing Recipe

-• Keep the crockpot on warm setting until ready to serve.
+• Keep the slow cooker on the warm setting until ready to serve.

 • I love to use French bread for this stuffing, but you can use any type of bread you like best.
 If you are looking for a low-carb option, you could also try my keto stuffing recipe.